 In the construction sector, recycling rates vary between 50 and 90%, depending on the steel product and application.
 Construction steel can also be reused without reprocessing.
 This saves additional greenhouse gas emissions.

 Steel and iron components make up around 65% of the average vehicle.
 Once all fluids have been drained and reusable parts removed from an automobile, scrap processors shred it and sell the valuable ferrous material to steel mills.
-The average recycling rate for steel and iron in cars is close to 100%.
+The average recycling rate for steel and iron in cars is about 90%.

 Steel cans are the most recycled food and beverage container in the world.
 In South Africa and Japan recycling rates for steel packaging are close to 90%, and in Belgium the rate is 93%.